Fluids, Electrolytes & Nutrition: Enteral Nutrition

 - IBD Patients Have Decreased Risk of Infectious Complications

-- Avoids Bacterial Translocation (Bacteria Within Gut Lumen Traverse Intestinal Wall & Colonize Mesenteric Lymph Nodes)
+- Comparison to TPN:- Avoids Bacterial Translocation (Bacteria Within Gut Lumen Traverse Intestinal Wall & Colonize Mesenteric Lymph Nodes)

 - Avoids TPN Complications